redocrepus/arkode/README.md

 Voice Coding extension for VS Code.
 Uses fmedia to record, WhisperAPI to transcribe and ChatGPT To format the code.

+My objective is to bootstrap a tool for hands-off coding using only voice.
+At every phase I add a little piece of functionality supporting handless coding.
+I have started with https://github.com/redocrepus/ahk-whisper-paste, and then used it to develop this extension.
+Now I'm using the extension to improve it.

 ## Warnings !!!

 - This extension is a POC.
 I have no prior experience developing VS Code extensions and there might be severe issues.
 Use it at your own risk